-On February 16, 1981, Arne Cheyenne Johnson fatally stabbed his landlord Alan Bono — and then he said the Devil made him do it.
+On February 16, 1981, Arne Cheyenne Johnson fatally stabbed his landlord Alan Bono — and then said the Devil made him do it.

 At first, the 1981 murder of Alan Bono appeared to be an open-and-shut case in Brookfield, Connecticut.
 To the police, it was clear that the 40-year-old landlord had been killed by his tenant Arne Cheyenne Johnson during a violent argument.

 But after his arrest, Johnson made an incredible claim: The Devil made him do it.
 Aided by two paranormal investigators, the 19-year-old’s attorneys presented their client’s claim of demonic possession as a potential defense for his murder of Bono.

 “The courts have dealt with the existence of God,” said Johnson’s attorney Martin Minnella.
 “Now they’re going to have to deal with the existence of the Devil.”

 It was the first time in history that a defense like this one was used in an American courtroom.
 Nearly 40 years later, Johnson’s case is still shrouded in controversy and unsettling speculation.
-It is also the inspiration for the soon-to-be released film The Conjuring: The Devil Made Me Do It.
+It is also the inspiration for the film The Conjuring: The Devil Made Me Do It.

 On February 16, 1981, Arne Cheyenne Johnson stabbed his landlord Alan Bono to death with a five-inch pocket knife, committing the first murder ever recorded in the 193-year history of Brookfield.
 Before the murder, Johnson was by all accounts a regular teenager with no criminal record.